 Organizational Capacity

-Discuss the applicant’s organizational capacity for carrying out and managing the programmatic, administrative, and financial requirements of the project and grant.
+Discuss the applicant’s organizational capacity to oversee grant tasks/activities and carry out and manage the programmatic, administrative, and financial requirements of the project and grant.

 Organizational Structure

 Describe the organizational structure you will utilize to ensure the timely and successful expenditure of funds and completion of all technical, administrative, and financial requirements of the project and grant.